Facing a Conservative revolt, UK leader Sunak says judges won't stop him sending migrants to Rwanda

 He said that while asylum-seekers would have limited ways to fight deportation, “we have set the bar so high that it will be vanishingly rare for anyone to meet it.”

 The bill has its first vote scheduled in the House of Commons on Tuesday.
-Lawmakers in the Conservative Party’s authoritarian wing think the bill is too mild and want the U.K. to leave the European Convention on Human Rights.
+It may face opposition from centrist Conservative lawmakers who oppose Britain breaching its human rights obligations.
+But the bigger danger for Sunak comes from the hard-line right wing who think the bill is too mild and want the U.K. to leave the European Convention on Human Rights.
 Almost every European country, apart from Russia and Belarus, is bound by the convention and its court.

 Sunak said the bill went as far as the government could.